-Microsoft Five Forces Analysis (Porter Model)
+Microsoft Five Forces Analysis & Recommendations (Porter Model)

 Microsoft Corporation strategically addresses the issues highlighted in this Five Forces analysis of its business.
 Michael Porter developed the Five Forces analysis model to understand the external factors significant to an organization’s industry environment.
 In the case of Microsoft, these external factors are an effect of the activities of other firms in the information technology and online services industry.
 Such factors are also based on the decisions of customers and suppliers.
 Moreover, substitutes influence Microsoft.
 To maintain its market position as a major competitor, Microsoft considers the issues outlined in this Five Forces analysis of the technology business.

-Summary: Five Forces Analysis of Microsoft
+Summary & Recommendations: Five Forces Analysis of Microsoft

 Microsoft must develop appropriate responses to overcome the impacts of competitive factors identified in this Five Forces analysis.
 The ability to strategically address these concerns influences the company’s resilience.
 The intensities of the Five Forces in Microsoft’s industry environment are as follows: